jeremiah-shaulov/deno_php_world/README.md

 This technique doesn't work good with PHP-FPM, because output can be buffered in the middle between PHP and Deno.

 Another options for `settings.stdout` are `null` (to ignore the output), and a numeric file descriptor (rid) of an opened file/stream.

+### Interpreter script

+This library uses interpreter script that executes commands sent from Deno end.

+If using PHP-CLI, the default behavior is to pass the whole contents of the interpreter script (that is embedded to this library) as command line argument to PHP command.

+If using PHP-FPM, the default behavior is to create temporary file in system temporary directory, write the interpreter script to this file, and pass it's filename to PHP-FPM service.

+In certain circumstances such default behavior is not wanted.
+Another option is to download the interpreter script [from here](https://deno.land/x/php_world/php/deno-php-world.php), install it to your system together with the application, and set `settings.interpreter_script` setting to the path of this file.
+This file must be accessible by PHP.

+Placing your interpreter script to WWW accessible place must not be a security risk.
+This script will agree to execute commands only if certain parameters are set.
+For PHP-CLI, this script reads parameters from STDIN, and only if `php_sapi_name()` returns `cli`.
+For PHP-FPM, parameters are passed through FastCGI server environment variable called `$_SERVER['DENO_WORLD_HELO']`.
+If your HTTP server is not configured to pass such variable, the interpreter script will not execute commands when is accessed through WWW.

 ### How fast is deno_world?